chrishalkias/open-oscillator-QuTip/README.md

 - Two harmonic oscillators in zero temperature

-- 5 harmonic oscillators, where 2 are considered the bipartite system and the rest 3 the "environment"
+- Two harmonic oscillators interacting in an environment of $N$ other harmonic oscillators.
+When $N$ is taken to be large (~$100$) it is shown that memory usages of classical computers are not enough.

-- piOne harmonic oscillator decaying in a thermal environment.
+- One harmonic oscillator decaying in a thermal environment.
 The environment here is approximated by a master equation (see below).
+The [Husimi function](https://en.wikipedia.org/wiki/Husimi_Q_representation) of the system is approximated using numerical

 - Two harmonic oscillators interacting in a $T\neq0$ environment under the Lindblad master equation

 $$
 {\displaystyle {\dot {\rho }}=-{i \over \hbar }[H,\rho ]+\sum _{i}(^{}\gamma _{i}L_{i}\rho L_{i}^{\dagger }-{\frac {1}{2}}L_{i}^{\dagger }L_{i},\rho})
 $$

-- Two harmonic oscillators interacting in an environment of $N$ other harmonic oscillators.
-When $N$ is taken to be large (~$100$) it is shown that memory usages of classical computers are not enough.

 ### Interaction of two harmonic oscillators at $T=0$